Bay View Brewing Company

 Seattle, Andrew secured the services of an agent in Victoria, B.C. to bottle

-and distribute their "Export Beer" and "Pale Lager."
+and distribute their "Export Beer" described as a "Pale Lager."
 In June of 1891 they

 contracted with Close & Johnson, who had a bottling works and cold storage